-Pushing free users down the sales funnel and moving them into paid service plans has long been a pain point for many SaaS companies.
+Pushing freemium users down the sales funnel and converting them into paid service plans has long been a pain point for many SaaS companies.
 On average, the freemium conversion rate is about 2-3%.
 Sounds rough, right?

 How about a freemium conversion of 27%?
 I’m not kidding at all.
 That’s the conversion rate of Spotify.
 While most of the freemium companies haven’t been able to make it single figures, how on earth is Spotify’s freemium app conversion rate so high?
 How can SaaS Startups achieve such a freemium conversion rate?

-But before I start giving you tips on how you can increase the SaaSconversion rate, the first thing you need to keep in mind is making your SaaS users a pro in your product.
+But before I start giving you tips on how you can increase the SaaS conversion rate, the first thing you need to keep in mind is making your SaaS users a pro of your product.
 You can go ahead and optimize your conversions later, but this one thing is crucial to increase your freemium conversion.